magmacomputing/tempo/README.md

 # Tempo
 A Wrapper around the Javascript Temporal object

-The new proposed Ecmascript Temporal object (currently at Stage 3) will bring many benefits to Developers.
+The new proposed Ecmascript Temporal object (currently at Stage 3 as-at July-2023) will bring many benefits to Developers.

 The trade-off for this is additional syntax to learn and multiple APIs.
 In addition, parsing of strings (to Temporal objects) is very strict.

-This Wrapper is intended to make the use of Temporal much easier.
+This library is intended to make the use of Temporal much easier by instantiating a class that wraps an immutable Temporal.ZonedDateTime
-It does this by presenting a single constructor and returns an immutable Tempo instance that builds on a Temporal.ZonedDateTime.

 *~~~
 # syntax: